r3hermann/crypto-engine-project/README.md

 ## License

-Questo progetto usa la MIT License - vedi [LICENSE.md](LICENSE.md) file for details
+This project uses the MIT License - see [LICENSE.md](LICENSE.md) file for details